nf-core/nanoseq/README.md

 ## Credits

-nf-core/nanoseq was originally written by [Chelsea Sawyer](https://github.com/csawye01) and [Harshil Patel](https://github.com/drpatelh) from The Bioinformatics & Biostatistics Group for use at The Francis Crick Institute, London.
+nf-core/nanoseq was originally written by [Chelsea Sawyer](https://github.com/csawye01) and [Harshil Patel](https://github.com/drpatelh) from The Bioinformatics & Biostatistics Group for use at [The Francis Crick Institute](https://www.crick.ac.uk/), Sweden.
+[Laura Wratten](https://github.com/lwratten) from the [Genome Institute of Singapore](https://www.a-star.edu.sg/gis) is one of the main contributors along with [Johannes Alneberg](https://github.com/alneberg) and [Franziska Bonath](https://github.com/FranBonath) from [SciLifeLab](https://www.scilifelab.se/), Sweden.

 Many thanks to others who have helped out along the way too, including (but not limited to): [`@crickbabs`](https://github.com/crickbabs)